madeleineforbes/gwenbell.com/presence.md

 Presence?
 Can't give _that_ from the grave.

 _Presence_ includes a PDF of Digital Warriorship I, Digital Warriorship II, Reverb and the Attention Detox, for just $97.
-As of June 2013, it includes the bonus, Terminal.
+As of June 2013, it includes the bonus, Terminal as an HTML document.

 <a href="http://gwenbell.fetchapp.com/sell/opaichee/ppc"><img src="/images/presence.jpg" style="width: 50%; float: right; margin-left: 1em; border: 1px solid #ccc; padding: 3px; box-shadow: 1px 3px 3px #ccc; background: white; margin-bottom: 1em;"></a>